 1 cup milk

 1/2 cup Lingonberry Jam

 confectioners' sugar, for serving

-In a small bowl, whisk together flour, baking powder, and salt; set aside.
+In a small bowl, whisk together flour, baking powder, salt, and sugar; set aside.
 In a large bowl, whisk together egg yolks, milk, and 2 tablespoons melted butter until combined.
 Stir in dry ingredients.
 Mixture should be lumpy—do not overmix.

 In a small bowl, beat egg whites with an electric mixer or whisk until stiff but not dry peaks form, about 3 minutes.
 Fold egg whites into batter.

 Put ebelskiver pan over medium high heat.
 Add 1/4 teaspoon butter to each well of the mold and, when bubbling, add 1 tablespoon of batter.
 Top each well with 1 teaspoon of jam, then top with another 1 tablespoon batter.
 Let ebelskivers cook until bottoms are golden, about 4 minutes, then flip and continue to cook until tops are also golden, 3 minutes more.
 Transfer to a plate and tent with foil.
 Repeat with rest of batter, then serve immediately with confectioners' sugar on top.

 |Nutrition Facts (per serving)|

 |% Daily Value*|

 |Dietary Fiber 0g||1%|